Acts 27

 Notes

 The promise that "not a hair from the head of any of you will perish" echoes Jesus' words to his disciples in Luke 21:18 and Luke 12:7.
-Paul speaks with the same authority and assurance as his Lord.
+Paul speaks here with confidence grounded in his Lord's promise.

-Paul's actions in verse 35 -- taking bread, giving thanks, breaking it, and eating -- deliberately echo the language of the Lord's Supper and of Jesus' feeding miracles (Luke 22:19, Luke 9:16, Luke 24:30).
+Paul's actions in verse 35 -- taking bread, giving thanks, breaking it, and eating -- echo the language of the Lord's Supper and Jesus' feeding miracles (Luke 22:19, Luke 9:16, Luke 24:30).
 The verb εὐχαρίστησεν ("he gave thanks") is the root of "Eucharist."
-While this is not a formal celebration of the Lord's Supper (most aboard were pagans), Paul's public thanksgiving before ἐνώπιον πάντων ("in the sight of all") is a bold act of witness, demonstrating his faith in the God who provides even in a storm.
+This is not a formal celebration of the Lord's Supper, since most aboard were pagans, but Paul's public thanksgiving before ἐνώπιον πάντων ("in the sight of all") is a clear act of witness.

-The number 276 is given with the precision of an eyewitness.
-Some manuscripts read 76 (the Western text), but 276 is well-attested and fits what we know about the size of Alexandrian grain ships, which could carry several hundred people.
-The Greek counts them as ψυχαί ("souls"), a usage reminiscent of the Old Testament idiom for counting people (compare Genesis 46:27).
+The number 276 bears the precision of eyewitness memory.
+Some manuscripts read 76 (the Western text), but 276 is well attested and fits the known capacity of Alexandrian grain ships.
+The Greek counts them as ψυχαί ("souls"), echoing Old Testament idiom for numbering people (compare Genesis 46:27).

-The jettisoning of the σῖτον ("grain/wheat") was the final desperate measure.
-This was the ship's primary cargo -- Egyptian grain destined for Rome -- and represented enormous financial value.
-Its sacrifice underscores the severity of the situation and the priority of human life over material goods.
+The jettisoning of the σῖτον ("grain/wheat") was the final measure.
+This was the ship's primary cargo, Egyptian grain bound for Rome, and its loss underscores both the severity of the crisis and the priority of life over property.

 The Shipwreck and Rescue (vv.
 39-44)